waywardgeek/infnoise/README.md

 comparator could be used to combine both multiplier op-amps into 1.
 This abuse of the comparator output needs to be carefully checked.
 In particular, the output is generally treated as a digital signal, but in this case, it is used as an analog singal.
-Care should be taken not to load the OUT signal significantly, and also to be sure the comparator can drive the resistive load with no more droop than the buffer driving signal A.
+Care should be taken not to load the OUT signal significantly.

 ### Analisys of Analog Modular Multiplication